eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 4. Eliminates the possibility of a Condorcet paradox, ensuring a clear and decisive outcome in every election.
 5. Simplifies the voting process, reducing cognitive load on voters and minimizing the potential for errors in ballot completion.
 6. Voters who don't have the time to rank 10 candidates for Comptroller can still participate meaningfully by simply approving the candidates they find acceptable.

+We absolutely restrict the expression of voters to do this.
+And it's a normative choice to make that practicality should be prioritized over the ability to express more complex preferences.
+But here's why I think it's the right choice:

+1. Approval, in practice and in simulations, elects the true Condorcet winner exceptionally often, depending on strategy.
+Up to 90% or more.
+And even when it doesn't, you literally can't prove it.
+Approval gets you the same or more legitimacy than a Condorcet method would, but 100% of the time instead of 100% of the time minus cycles.
+2. Also in simulations, Approval has been shown to have essentially the same level of outcomes as more complex Condorcet methods.
+Whereas Ranked Robin gets up to about 99% VSE, Approval gets up to about 95%.
+That's nearly 96% of the way there *with other benefits* as listed above.
+3. In an era of distrust in institutions and elections, I believe that simplicity and clarity are a prerequisite for trust.
+And I do not trust that a generic Condorcet method is sufficiently simple and transparent (particularly in the case of a cycle, rare as they may be) in all cases to be a permanent solution.
+Approval is the only system I think is simple enough to be that permanent solution, and I think it *has to be the first step*.
+Approval tomorrow, Condorcet next week is something I might be willing to get behind.

 ## Conclusion